huggingface/candle/README.md

 - Backends.
     - Optimized CPU backend with optional MKL support for x86 and Accelerate for macs.
     - CUDA backend for efficiently running on GPUs, multiple GPU distribution via NCCL.
+    - ROCm/HIP backend for AMD GPUs, sharing the CUDA kernel sources, with optional MIOpen convolutions.
     - WASM support, run your models in a browser.
 - Included models.
     - Language Models.